ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Patchy fog after 3am.
-Partly cloudy, with a low around 43.
-South southwest wind 3 to 7 mph.<br></div>
+         <h3>Overnight</h3>Partly cloudy.
+Low around 40, with temperatures rising to around 43 overnight.
+South wind around 7 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday</h3>Patchy fog before 10am.
+Mostly cloudy.
+High near 64, with temperatures falling to around 62 in the afternoon.
+South southwest
-Mostly cloudy, with a high near 60.
-South southwest wind 8 to 18 mph, with gusts as high as 32 mph.<br></div>
+         wind 8 to 17 mph, with gusts as high as 30 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday Night</h3>Mostly cloudy.
-Low around 57, with temperatures rising to around 59 overnight.
-South southwest wind 18 to 22 mph, with gusts
+         <h3>Tuesday Night</h3>A slight chance of rain after 5am.
+Mostly cloudy.
+Low around 56, with temperatures rising to around 59 overnight.
+South southwest
-         as high as 33 mph.<br></div>
+         wind 16 to 21 mph, with gusts as high as 33 mph.
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday</h3>Mostly sunny, with a high near 73.
-Southwest wind 9 to 18 mph, with gusts as high as 29 mph.<br></div>
+         <h3>Wednesday</h3>Mostly sunny, with a high near 72.
+Southwest wind 8 to 17 mph, with gusts as high as 28 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday Night</h3>A slight chance of rain showers after midnight.
-Mostly clear, with a low around 55.
-South wind around 8 mph.
+         <h3>Wednesday Night</h3>A chance of rain showers after midnight.
+Partly cloudy, with a low around 56.
+South wind around 7 mph.
 Chance of precipitation
-         is 20%.<br></div>
+         is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday</h3>Rain showers likely.
+         <h3>Thursday</h3>A chance of rain showers before noon, then a chance of showers and thunderstorms.
 Partly sunny, with a high near 72.
+South
-South southwest wind 6 to 15 mph, with gusts as high as 26 mph.
-Chance
-         of precipitation is 60%.<br></div>
+         southwest wind 7 to 15 mph, with gusts as high as 26 mph.
+Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday Night</h3>A chance of rain showers before midnight.
-Mostly clear, with a low around 42.
-West southwest wind 10 to 14 mph, with gusts
+         <h3>Thursday Night</h3>A chance of showers and thunderstorms before midnight.
+Partly cloudy, with a low around 41.
+West southwest wind 8 to 13 mph,
-         as high as 22 mph.<br></div>
+         with gusts as high as 21 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday</h3>Mostly sunny, with a high near 55.
-West northwest wind 7 to 12 mph, with gusts as high as 20 mph.<br></div>
+         <h3>Friday</h3>Sunny, with a high near 55.
+West northwest wind 6 to 10 mph, with gusts as high as 18 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday Night</h3>A slight chance of rain showers.
-Partly cloudy, with a low around 35.
-Northwest wind around 6 mph.<br></div>
+         <h3>Friday Night</h3>A slight chance of rain showers after midnight.
+Partly cloudy, with a low around 34.
+North northwest wind around 6 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday</h3>A slight chance of rain showers after noon.
-Mostly sunny, with a high near 51.
-North wind around 7 mph.<br></div>
+         <h3>Saturday</h3>A chance of rain and snow showers.
+Mostly sunny, with a high near 47.
+North wind 6 to 9 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday Night</h3>A chance of rain showers.
-Partly cloudy, with a low around 31.
-North northwest wind around 7 mph.<br></div>
+         <h3>Saturday Night</h3>A slight chance of rain and snow showers.
+Mostly clear, with a low around 28.
+Northwest wind 7 to 10 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday</h3>Sunny, with a high near 44.
-Northwest wind 7 to 10 mph.<br></div>
+         <h3>Sunday</h3>Sunny, with a high near 42.
+Northwest wind around 12 mph, with gusts as high as 21 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday Night</h3>Mostly clear, with a low around 23.
-North northwest wind around 7 mph.<br></div>
+         <h3>Sunday Night</h3>Mostly clear, with a low around 21.
+Northwest wind around 8 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday</h3>Mostly sunny, with a high near 43.
-North northwest wind around 6 mph.<br></div>
+         <h3>Monday</h3>Sunny, with a high near 40.
+North northwest wind 5 to 8 mph.<br></div>
    </p>
 </div>